Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Materials and Methods

 \subsection{Training details}

-We implement the GIN (Eq.~\eqref{eq:gin}) for our main experiment.
+All following experiments are conducted with PyTorch 1.4.0.
+We used the GIN (Eq.~\eqref{eq:gin}) for our classification experiment.
 The concatenated graph features from all $K$ layers $\pb_{G}$ in \eqref{eq:gin_readout} is mapped to the classifier output $\yb=[y[1],\cdots,y[c]]^\top$ for predicting the one-hot vector encoded ground-truth label of the graph $\yb_{\text{gt}} =[y_{\text{gt}}[1],\cdots, y_{\text{gt}}[c]]^\top$, where $y_{\text{gt}}[i]\in \{0,1\}$ and $c$ is a set of all possible class labels.
 Note that we omit the graph feature from the 0-th layer when concatenating since it is the same one-hot embedding of each pre-defined ROIs which have no difference between the subjects.
+One-dimensional batch normalization was applied after each layers of the network followed by the ReLU activation.
 The GIN is then trained to minimize the cross-entropy loss $\Lc_\mathtt{xent}$:

 where the expectation is taken over the training data.
-For the gender classification in this paper, the classifier is binary, so we use $c=1$.
+For the sex classification in this paper, the classifier is binary, so we use $c=2$.

-Deep Graph Infomax (DGI) was introduced in \cite{velivckovic2018deep} as an unsupervised method for the representation learning of the graph.
+Deep Graph Infomax (DGI) was introduced in \citep{velivckovic2018deep} as an unsupervised method for the representation learning of the graph.
 The DGI learns the node representation by maximizing the mutual information between the node feature vectors $\pb_{v}$ and the corresponding graph feature $\pb_{G}$.
 A discriminator $\Dc$ that takes a pair of a node feature vector and a graph feature as input is trained to discriminate whether the two embeddings are from the same graph:

-Here, $\tilde{\pb_{v}}$ is a corrupted node feature vector, which is usually obtained by randomly selecting a node feature vector from another sample in the minibatch \cite{velivckovic2018deep}.
-The DGI was first proposed as an unsupervised representation learning method, but \cite{li2019graph2} has made use of the DGI as a regularizer for the graph classification task.
+Here, $\tilde{\pb_{v}}$ is a corrupted node feature vector, which is usually obtained by randomly selecting a node feature vector from another sample in the minibatch \citep{velivckovic2018deep}.
+The DGI was first proposed as an unsupervised representation learning method, but \citep{li2019graph2} has made use of the DGI as a regularizer for the graph classification task.

-Following the work by \cite{li2019graph2}, we added the DGI loss as a regularizer with the expectation that maximizing the mutual information between the node features and the graph features can help extract better representation of the graph.
+Following the work by \citep{li2019graph2}, we added the DGI loss as a regularizer with the expectation that maximizing the mutual information between the node features and the graph features can help extract better representation of the graph.
 Thus, the final loss function is defined as: